 You can only buy your tickets for the Anne Frank House via the official website (this is one of the most visited museums in the Netherlands).BOOK ANNE FRANK TICKETS >

 Amsterdam is known everywhere for its ‘red light district‘, also known as the De Wallen.
 It is therefore a place that you should definitely visit as a visitor.
+See the window brothels, sex shows, coffee shops and world’s first condom shop.
 Do this especially when it is already dark, because then the area turns completely red due to all the neon lights.

 Got some more time?
 Then visit Amsterdam Red Light District in daytime & nighttime.
 There’s a huge difference.

 In the daytime is peaceful and laidback.
 Attractions like De Oude Kerk, Our Lord in The Attic and Europe’s biggest temple are open.

 At night it is lively and bustling.
 See the red light windows or visit a sex show.

 Red Light District Tour